Rape in Germany: 2016 reforms

 Although the law dropped the previous requirement for the use of coercion or force by the perpetrator, it incorporated these elements as an aggravating factor, along with situations where the victim is incapacitated due to disease or disability.

 The changes followed a series of cases that sparked public outrage, and the popularity of the #NeinHeisstNein (no means no) campaign.
 These included the acquittal of two men charged with drugging and raping Gina-Lisa Lohfink, and posting video of it online, a video in which "she reportedly says 'stop it' and 'no' as they force themselves on her".
-However, it is important to note that Lohfink was later convicted for falsely accusing the two men by a German court.
 It also followed the events of the 2015/2016 New Year's Eve, mainly in the city of Cologne, where hundreds of women were sexually assaulted, but through actions which, it was ultimately determined, were not illegal under the current law.
-Other high-profile cases included the 2016 murder of Maria Ladenburger and 2018 killing of Susanna Feldmann, which gained attention because the attacks were carried out by immigrants.
+Other high-profile cases included the 2016 murder of Maria Ladenburger and 2018 killing of Susanna Feldman non, which gained attention because the attacks were carried out by immigrants.